Iced Oatmeal Cookies

 For the Icing:

 - While the cookies cool, make the icing.
 Place the sifted powdered sugar in a shallow bowl.
-Add vanilla and 1 tablespoon of milk at a time, adding more until desired consistency is reached.
-The icing will be fairly thick.2 cups powdered sugar½ teaspoon pure vanilla extract2 to 2 ½ tablespoons milk
+Add the vanilla and milk, 1 tablespoon at a time, until the icing is thick but dippable.2 cups powdered sugar½ teaspoon vanilla extract2 to 2 ½ tablespoons milk